 Adult Education and Literacy Education (ABLE) staff are present in four of the PA CareerLink® sites and have representation on the WDB and Local Operator Consortium.
 ABLE is provided by the Local Intermediate Units and the Penn State Institute for the Study of Adult Literacy.
-ABLE staff provide basic skills remediation services and help to prep for general equivalency exams; services to job seekers referred to them by other agencies and PA CareerLink® partners and help to ensure the creation of a skilled workforce.
+Adult Education staff provide basic skills instruction and remediation services to help prepare adult learners for the general high school equivalency exams, English as a Second Language classes, services to job seekers referred to them by other agencies and PA CareerLink® partners, and help to ensure the creation of a skilled workforce.

 All Title II providers in the Central PA Region provide financial support to operate the PA CareerLink® centers in Central PA.
 The amount of funding from each Title II provider varies based on if they have a physical presence in a PA CareerLink® or if they provide services at another location in the community and connect to the workforce system through referrals and other means.
-In addition to the financial support, Title II provides TABE assessments for all PA CareerLink® programs upon request as an in-kind contribution.
+In addition to the financial support, Title II provides TABE assessments for all PA CareerLink® programs upon request as an inkind contribution.